H. Alvin Brown–C. C. Stroud Field

 Brown–Stroud Field is a baseball venue in Natchitoches, Louisiana, United States.
 It is home to the Northwestern State Demons baseball team of the NCAA Division I Southland Conference.
 Opened on April 1, 1939, the venue has a capacity of 1,200 spectators.
 It is named after the first two coaches of the Northwestern State baseball program: C. C. Stroud, who coached from 1912 to 1930, and H. Alvin Brown, who coached from 1949 to 1966.
 Recently added features include chairback seating, an awning that partially covers seating areas, a turf infield, landscaping, and a sound system.
 The venue's bleacher seating and dugouts have recently been renovated.
+Ahead of the 2025 season, the infield turf and the outfield natural grass were replaced with no-infill artificial turf.
+The outfield wall was also replaced with a padded wall.
+During the 2025 season, a new LED video board was installed in right-field.

 Attendance

 The following is a list of the top 10 single-game attendance figures, as of the end of the 2014 season.